heronarts/P4LX/README.md

 ### P4LX Overview ###

-P4LX is a Processing 4 wrapper library for the [LX](https://github.com/heronarts/LX) lighting engine and the basis of the [LX Studio](http://lx.studio/) application.
+P4LX is a Processing 4 wrapper library for the [LX](https://github.com/heronarts/LX) lighting engine and the basis of the legacy [LX Studio](http://lx.studio/) application.
 It allows you to simply embed LX inside a Processing sketch with a rich UI library that makes it easy and painless to render 3D simulations alongside versatile 2D controls.

-Directly working with the P4LX library is only recommended for advanced users of LX.
-The easiest way to start an LX project is to clone or fork the [LXStudio](https://github.com/heronarts/LXStudio) repository and use that as the basis for your project.
+This development branch has now been abandoned in favor of [GLX](https://github.com/heronarts/GLX), which powers the [Chromatik](https://chromatik.co/) Digital Lighting Workstation application.

 ### Development Environment ###